 In late 2012, the researchers checked on their study subjects again (minus those trees that had been logged in the interim) and found 90 to 100 percent survival of the least-damaged trees of all species except white birch.

 In a recently published U.S. Forest Service paper, Smith and plant pathologist Walter Shortle stated that 84 percent of the tagged trees were alive after 15 years; and 90 to 100 percent of the least damaged maple and ash survived.
 Trees that lost more than half their crowns died at a rate five times greater than those that lost less than half.
+These studies help forest managers across the US to understand damage caused by storms.
+For example, the Tampa area has a high rate of tree damage due to summer thunderstorms.
+Lightning damage is something that cannot be avoided but what if we could have a tree that was able to survive after being struck by lightning.
+Studies are currently underway on how damaged trees can survive.
+If they cannot survive then tree removal may be necessary, thus increasing the cost to that state to replenished removed trees.

 Crown injury reduces the number of leaves and thus the amount of energy a tree collects; energy it needs to recover.
 Branch breakage creates open wounds that allow in disease and insects.
 An injured tree’s prognosis is directly related to how quickly it can replace its crown and how good it is at walling off damaged areas.